Girl Scouts love participating in

 Bronze, Silver and Gold Awards.

-girls to explore their feelings around a topic, such as friendship
+explore their feelings around a topic, such as friendship or the Girl

-or the Girl Scout Promise and Law, using spoken word, favorite
+Scout Promise and Law, using spoken word, favorite songs, poetry, or

-the Girl Scout family for the first time.
-Girls receive their Girl
+Girl Scout family for the first time.
+Girls receive their Girl Scout,

 troop/group level and invite the girls to develop a themed celebration